bonitaliu/Tidying_HumanActRecognition/HAR_README_bon.md

 ## Other files that might be useful

-* HAR_subset.txt -- dataset with only measurements of mean and standard deviation extracted out of full dataset, not yet a tall dataset; 10299 obs. of 74 vars.
+* HAR_std_mean.txt -- dataset with only measurements of mean and standard deviation extracted out of full dataset, not yet a tall dataset; 10299 obs. of 74 vars.